twilio-labs/mcp-te-benchmark/agent-instructions/mcp_instructions.md

 ## Environment Setup

-- The Cursor coding agent has access to Twilio MCP functions
+- The Cline coding agent has access to Twilio MCP functions
 - Use the .env file to access any twilio authentication credentials, like Twilio accound SID

 ## Testing Protocol